scylladb/scylladb/docs/architecture/sstable/sstable3/sstables-3-data-file-format.rst

        // Whether the encoded row is a static.
 If there is no extended flag, the row is assumed not static.
        IS_STATIC = 0x01,
        // Whether the row deletion is shadowable.
 If there is no extended flag (or no row deletion), the deletion is assumed not shadowable.
 This flag is deprecated - see CASSANDRA-11500.
-       // This flag is not supported by Scylla and SSTables that have this flag set fail to be loaded.
+       // This flag is not supported by ScyllaDB and SSTables that have this flag set fail to be loaded.
        HAS_SHADOWABLE_DELETION_CASSANDRA = 0x02,
-       // A Scylla-specific flag (not supported by Cassandra) that indicates the presence of a shadowable tombstone.
+       // A ScyllaDB-specific flag (not supported by Cassandra) that indicates the presence of a shadowable tombstone.
        // See below for details
        HAS_SHADOWABLE_DELETION_SCYLLA = 0x80,
    };